 Table 2-2.
-Underwater Construction Windows Under water construction 11 mao mb
+Underwater Construction Windows

-CHPE Milepost Location cation Construction Window Huds on River 228 to 269 Cementon (Catskill) to New Hamburg August 1 to October 15 ^a Jet Plow 269 to 295 New Hamburg to Stony Point September 15 to November 30 Jet Plow 303 to 324 Clarkstown to Harlem River July 1 to October 31 Jet Plow Harlem an d East Rivers 324 to 330 Harlem River May 31 to November 30 ^b Jet Plow 331 to 331 East River May 15 to November 30 HDD
+CHPE Milepost Location Construction Window Primary Construction Method Huds on River 228 to 269 Cementon (Catskill) to New Hamburg August 1 to October 15 a Jet Plow 269 to 295 New Hamburg to Stony Point September 15 to November 30 Jet Plow 303 to 324 Clarkstown to Harlem River July 1 to October 31 Jet Plow Harlem an d East Rivers 324 to 330 Harlem River May 31 to November 30 b Jet Plow 331 to 331 East River May 15 to November 30 HDD a The transmission line would be installed between MPs 245 and 269 between September 14 and November 30 to avoid impacts on the Kingston-Poughkeepsie Deepwater Significant Coastal Fish and Wildlife Habitat (SCFWH).